HansSchouten/PHPageBuilder/README.md

 ## How does it help me?
 PHPagebuilder comes in handy for the following use cases:

-#### I have little or no web coding experience
+#### I have little or no web development experience
 - You just want to create a basic website that you can easily manage from any device.
 - You get lost installing, configuring, updating or simply using feature abundant CMS systems like Wordpress, Drupal.
+- You don't like the page editors in CMS systems you've tried.

-#### I know what I am doing
+#### I am experienced
 - You want to build a custom website for a client within a few hours.
 - Your clients get lost in feature abundant admin panels like Drupal.
-- You hate to use all these messy Wordpress plugins for features you can write in no-time yourself, but still want to have some admin functionality to allow other people to manage the websites you create.
+- You hate to write or use messy Wordpress plugins for features you can write in no-time yourself, but still want to have some admin functionality to allow other people to manage the websites you create.
 - You would like to have advanced functionality (search functionality, views that display data of remote sources, etc.) easily manageable by your clients.

-If you find yourself in any of the above, there are basically two options:
+If you find yourself in any of the above, there are two starting points:
-1. Just download any (free) HTML5 template, cut it into blocks and [attach PHPagebuilder](#installation).
+1. Create or download any HTML5 template ([Bootstrap](https://themes.getbootstrap.com/), [ThemeForest](https://themeforest.net/popular_item/by_category?category=site-templates), [Colorlib](https://colorlib.com/wp/templates/), etc), cut it into blocks and [attach PHPagebuilder](#installation).
-2. You have a great project, or want to keep using your favorite framework.
+2. You have a great project, or want to keep using your favorite framework?
 Add PHPagebuilder to your project and integrate it by manually calling or overriding a number of PHPagebuilder's components.
+See the [customization section](#customization) for more information.

 ## Features